dododas/bootstrap-demo-matlab/README.md

 ### Fit simulated data

-We then "fit" the noisy data to our model using nonlinear regression.
+We then fit the noisy data to our model using nonlinear regression.
 In the following code block, we call the  Matlab function `nlinfit` with some reasonable initial guesses for the two model parameters:
 ```matlab
 % Perform nonlinear regression on simulated data
 options=statset('Display', 'iter');